uyar/piculet/docs/source/overview.rst

 #.
 Building a DOM tree out of the document.
    This is a straightforward operation for an XML document.
-   For an HTML document, Piculet will first try to convert it into XHTML, and then build the tree from that.
+   For an HTML document, Piculet will first try to convert it into XML, and then build the tree from that.

 #.
 Preprocessing the tree.